-In fact, it presents motionless earth with two stars and four elements.
+In this woodcut from Tetragonismus idest circuli quadratura we will see how the geocentric alchemical world was not just a world of light.
+But Densities.
+It presents motionless earth with two stars and four elements.
 Earth, Water, Air, Fire, Moon, Sun.
 Till Empyrean.
 A complete explication of what Ptolemaic Astronomy did profess to be back at the beginning of the sixteenth century.
-Moreover in Venice.
+Moreover, in Venice.

 The concept is even more clear in another Venetian woodcut on the same topic.
-The work by Jacopo Philippo Foresti, taken from Supplementum Chronicarum 1505, represents the Genesis or World making.
+The work by Jacopo Philippo Foresti, taken from Supplementum Chronicarum 1505, represents the Genesis or World make.
 And if you remember that Alchemy is sometimes referred to as a micro genesis, we can understand how this can be explicative.
-In the Earth’s center, God stands with his last creation: Adam, Eve, and all animals.
-Around we can see a watery ocean.
-Air was represented by angels in the cloud and Fire as a radiant personage surrounded by the element air.
+God stands in the Earth’s center with his last creation: Adam, Eve, and all animals.
+Around, we can see a watery ocean.
+Angels in the cloud and Fire represented air as a radiant personage surrounded by the element air.

 Secret Fire densities give us a hard time.
-But they were especially the Sun and Moon densities to do.
+But they were primarily the Sun and Moon densities to do.
 These two stars in an ancient Venetian sky represent perhaps the key for us to inquire into our Secret Fire.

 - For more meanings of Sun-Moon symbology see at Sun & Moon at the Turn of the First Millennium , Philosophia Reformata, Father Sun and Mother Moon and Nuisement & the Sun Resisting Capture ;